Health Effects of Exposures to Mercury

 - muscle weakness.

-Some people who drink water containing inorganic mercury well in excess of the maximum contaminant level (MCL)maximum contaminant levelThe highest level of a contaminant that EPA allows in drinking water.
+Some people who drink water containing inorganic mercury substantially in excess of the maximum contaminant level (MCL)maximum contaminant levelThe highest level of a contaminant that EPA allows in drinking water.
 MCLs ensure that drinking water does not pose either a short-term or long-term health risk.
 EPA sets MCLs at levels that are economically and technologically feasible.
 Some states set MCLs which are more strict than EPA's. for many years could experience kidney damage.
-People concerned about their exposure to inorganic mercury should consult their physician.
+If you are concerned about an exposure to inorganic mercury, you should consult your physician.

 - How people are most commonly exposed to other mercury compounds